-Our mission is to help students achieve their fullest academic potential and to foster their growth by encouraging them to make informed decisions based on their interests, abilities, values, and goals.
+Our mission is to help undergraduate students achieve their fullest academic potential and to foster their growth by encouraging them to make informed decisions based on their interests, abilities, values, and goals.
 We help students become self-directed learners and decision makers as well as leaders in the IST and Penn State communities.
 Advising is a collaborative process and both advisers and students share the responsibility for making the advising relationship succeed.
 Students have the responsibility to meet with their Adviser, read their email, check Advising updates and IST website for changes in major requirements, new courses, and special topic courses.

 The IST Advising Center publishes yearly Baccalaureate Degree Roadmaps.
 The Baccalaureate Degree Roadmaps are curricular guides for students in the College of Information Sciences and Technology.
 The Roadmaps are accurate at press time.
 The College of IST may make changes after the initial publication.
 Students need to check the web pages for the latest news, course information, and more.